j3-signalroom/apache_flink-kickstarter/python_ccaf/README.md

 ## 1.0 Interact with the CCAF Table API locally

-1. To interact with the CCAF Table API locally, start a shell within the poetry virtualenv:
+1. Change to the `python_ccaf` directory:

     ```bash
+    cd python_ccaf
+    ```

+2. To interact with the CCAF Table API locally, start a shell within the poetry virtualenv:

+    ```bash
     poetry shell
     ```

-2. Then start Python in interactive mode with CCAF Table API:
+3. Then start Python in interactive mode with CCAF Table API:

     ```bash
     python -i setup_pyshell.py
     ```

-3. The `TableEnvironment` is pre-initialized from environment variables and available under `tbl_env`.
+4. The `TableEnvironment` is pre-initialized from environment variables and available under `tbl_env`.

-## 2.0 Discover What You Can Do
+## 2.0 Deploying Apache Flink Applications on Confluent Cloud’s Fully Managed Platform

 ### 2.1 Avro formatted data
 Flink App|Run Script